lifen-joy/20048573_MastersProject_2023/README.md

 - env: A directory containing the virtual environment for the project.
 - Static: A directory containing static files such as stylesheets (CSS) for the web application.
 - Templates: A directory containing HTML templates for the web application.
+- Video: Short video of the tool in operation

 ## How to Use